YonseiDrone/softether-vpn-client/README.md

 https://www.softether-download.com/en.aspx?product=softether

-Original author of the scripts above is https://github.com/mfaizanse
+Original author of the scripts is https://github.com/mfaizanse

 ----
 Make sure that IP forwarding is enabled: